eberharf/cfl/docs/source/index.rst

 Jenna Kahn and Iman Wahle designed the software and wrote the code in this repository.
-Daniel Israel wrote the MNIST example notebook and constributed feedback to the code.
+Daniel Israel wrote the MNIST example notebook and contributed feedback about the code.

 Krzysztof Chalupka, Pietro Perona and Frederick Eberhardt developed the original theory for CFL.
 Krzysztof also wrote the original code upon